Articles & Resources

 - The agreement will state that if the purchaser does not qualify for the rebates, then the $210,400 sale price will be adjusted at closing by adding to it the $3,600 and $12,000 rebate amounts, resulting in a final price of $226,000 ($200,000 plus 13%).

-In more recent times, the Canada Revenue Agency appears to be keen on clawing back rebates given when it comes to their attention that the Titled person (the person who’s name is on the title) is not residing at the home.
+In more recent times, the Canada Revenue Agency appears to be keen on clawing back rebates given when it comes to their attention that the Titled person (the person whose name is on the title) is not residing at home.
 For example, see Hagos v.
-The Queen, 2014 TCC 65 where the Purchasers decided that it would be an investment property before closing.
+The Queen, 2014 TCC 65, where the Purchasers decided that it would be an investment property before closing.
 Nevertheless, they claimed the rebate on closing on the basis that it would be a primary residence.
-The rebate was disallowed and the court decided that it would need to be paid back.
+The rebate was disallowed, and the court decided that it would need to be paid back.

 However even more recently, there seems to be clarity as to what needs to happen when somebody comes on title for the purposes of obtaining a mortgage.
 In Crooks v the Queen, 2016, the court held that the Purchaser, Sheryl Crooks was entitled to the rebate.
 Prior to closing, she was forced to add somebody on title for the purpose of obtaining a mortgage.
 The Court held that the other person coming on title was solely for the purpose of obtaining the mortgage and had no beneficial interest in the property.